 How to get a response:

 Leadfeeder Sales Manager Dipak Vadera says writing how you talk and avoiding buzzwords and sales cliches can make all the difference with cold emails like this.
-He also says that writing 2-3 sentence paragraphs is important because it allows the reader to ‘scan’ the content quickly, especially on mobile.
+He also says that writing two to three-sentence paragraphs is important because it allows the reader to scan the content quickly, especially on mobile.

-The aim of a personalized email template is to let the reader know that you follow their industry trends, have studied their company and know exactly why your product can help them.
+A personalized email template lets the reader know that you follow their industry trends, have studied their company and know exactly why your product can help them.

 Emails don’t need to be hyper-personalized, but they do need to give enough information to show the reader that they aren’t receiving a generic blast.
-A personalized cold email template should do a lot of the heavy lifting of breaking the ice with a prospect, by adding:
+A personalized cold email template should do the heavy lifting of breaking the ice with a prospect by referencing:

 I just came across your [blog post/comment/status] on [platform] and thought the points you made were very insightful and I agree with a lot of your views.